KinishaF/edible_vs_ornamental/README.md

 Which U.S. states grow the most edible and ornamental crops and how do these patterns relate to population size, income levels, and poverty rates?

 ## Sub-questions for Analysis
-1)	Trends Over Time:
+1)	**Trends Over Time**
-    -How have Edible Crops (acres harvested) and Ornamental Crop production (sales ($)) changed from 2012 to 2022?
+- How have Edible Crops (acres harvested) and Ornamental Crop production (sales ($)) changed from 2012 to 2022?

-2)	Crop Prioritization Over Time:
+2)	**Crop Prioritization Over Time**
-    -How have Edible Crops changed between 2012 and 2022 by commodity (i.e. is the top crop for a state in 2012 still the top crop in 2022)?
+- How have Edible Crops changed between 2012 and 2022 by commodity (i.e. is the top crop for a state in 2012 still the top crop in 2022)?

-3)	State-Level Agricultural Shifts:
+3)	**State-Level Agricultural Shifts**
-    -Which states increased or decreased their total acres harvested for edible crops between 2012 and 2022?
+- Which states increased or decreased their total acres harvested for edible crops between 2012 and 2022?

-4)	Edible and Ornamental Crop Focus:
+4)	**Edible and Ornamental Crop Focus**
-    -Which states produce the highest volume of Edible Crops per capita?
+- Which states produce the highest volume of Edible Crops per capita?
-    -What are the top Ornamental Crops in sales dollars ($) -Which states generate the most revenue in Ornamental Crops?
+- What are the top Ornamental Crops in sales dollars ($)
+- Which states generate the most revenue in Ornamental Crops?

-5)	Economic Correlations:
+5)	**Economic Correlations**
-    -Do states with higher poverty rates grow more food (or less)?
+- Do states with higher poverty rates grow more food (or less)?
-    -Is there a correlation between Edible Crop production and median household income?
+- Is there a correlation between Edible Crop production and median household income?

 ## Known Issues and Challenges
 *	Data Cleaning:  USDA Census data includes placeholder values like “D” (withheld data), which required regex